Movie 43 (2013)

 There will be a modicum of appeal watching very famous people getting a chance to cut loose, play dirty, and do some very outrageous and un-Oscar related hijinks.
 The big name actors do everything they can to elevate the material, but too many sketches are one joke stretched too thin.
 I suppose there may be contingents of people that will go into hysterical fits just seeing Hugh Jackman with chin testicles (I think the Goblin King in The Hobbit beat him to it), just like there will always people who bust a gut when a child or an old person says something inappropriate for their age, or when someone gets kicked in the nuts (the normal ones).
 I just found the majority of Movie 43 to be lacking.
 It settles far too easily on shocking sight gags and vulgarity without a truly witty send-up.
 It wants to be offensive, it gleefully revels in topics it believes would offend the delicate sensibilities of an audience, but being offensive and being funny are not automatically synonymous.
 You have to put real work into comedy.
 Movie 43 isn’t it.

 Nate’s Grade: C-

-Posted on February 7, 2013, in 2013 Movies and tagged anna farris, bad movies, chloe grace moritz, chris pratt, dennis quaid, elizabeth banks, emma stone, farrelly brothers, greg kinnear, halle berry, hugh jackman, james gunn, johnny knoxville, justin long, kate winslet, kieran culkin, liev schreiber, naomi watts, sean william scott, sex comedy, stephen merchant, supernatural, terrence howard.
+Posted on February 7, 2013, in 2013 Movies and tagged anna farris, chloe grace moritz, chris pratt, dennis quaid, elizabeth banks, emma stone, farrelly brothers, greg kinnear, halle berry, hugh jackman, james gunn, johnny knoxville, justin long, kate winslet, kieran culkin, liev schreiber, naomi watts, sean william scott, sex comedy, stephen merchant, supernatural, terrence howard.
 Bookmark the permalink.
 1 Comment.